Sahilll15/Cricket_Scorer/README.md

 This is a web application for scoring cricket matches.
 It allows users to create matches, record scores, and view match statistics.

 Features
-> Create cricket matches with team information, tournament name, and number of overs
+Create cricket matches with team information, tournament name, and number of overs Record scores of The matches
-> Record scores for each ball and display live scorecard
+View match statistics such as the teams score and the winner Set the winner of the match
-> View match statistics including runs, wickets, overs, and run rate
+Tournament managment
-> Set the winner of the match
+Managing player of the tournament